Kushagra-Gupta-755/Home-SOC-Lab-Wazuh/README.md

 This project demonstrates a **Home Security Operations Center (SOC) Lab** built using the **Wazuh SIEM platform**.
 The lab simulates a monitored network environment where endpoint logs are collected, analyzed, and used to detect suspicious activity.

-The goal of this project is to gain hands-on experience with **SIEM deployment, endpoint monitoring, log analysis, threat detection, and security event investigation** in a virtual environment.
+The goal of this project is to gain experience with **SIEM deployment, endpoint monitoring, log analysis, threat detection, and security event investigation** in a virtual environment.

 ---